Hi,

 Hi Lakshminarayanan,

 Thank you for your information.
 I would like to add a point here.
 I would add my previous experience in my resume.
-In that case, can I claim my total experience as 2 years 11 months when applying for jobs and try for the same level jobs?
+In that case, can I claim my total experience as 2 years and 11 months when applying for jobs and try for the same level jobs?

 From India, Hyderabad